 Whereas this one is more – what? – Fantasy Power Metal of sorts.

 Ghostlights is a sort of a sequel to The Wicked Trilogy, based on Avantasia‘s last three records – with the latest being The Mystery of Time.
-The album follows the storyline of their group of mad scientists, trying to improve the world their way.
+The album follows the storyline of the group of mad scientists, trying to improve the world their way.
 All of the above ends with an open plot for fans to craft their own future.

 Of course, this opens the doors to further blurbs of cheese from Avantasia.
 Interestingly however, this album is much darker and mysterious in concept and delivery than its meatier and rockier predecessor.
 A very interesting turn in style.

 Now, you’ve just got to look at the red-hot diva list and mighty egos strolling about this album.

 This was for sure not easy to manage, even if you can count on large numbers of support staff.
-Old hands like Michael Kiske, Jorn Lande, or Bob Catley, and Amanda Somerville are known values.
+Old hands like Michael Kiske, Jorn Lande, Bob Catley, and Amanda Somerville are known values.
 It looks like Lande and Kiske both got the most airtime on the album.
 Whereas Kiske gets the lion share if yer measurement stick is the Deluxe Edition, the one with the many bonus tracks.

 Then we have newbies on the Avantasia payroll.